-A stroke is an interruption of the blood supply to any part of the brain - and every 45 seconds someone in the United States has one.
+A stroke is an interruption of the blood supply to any part of the brain - and every 45 seconds someone in the United States a stroke.

 The most important factor in stroke care is time.
 Saving time increases the chances of saving parts of the brain.
 People who are at risk of a stroke may not even know it yet.
 You could be at an increased risk if: